rickytang666/post-it/design.md

 Lens Studio

+- **Agentic Playground** for AI-generated 3d models and speech-to-text
 - **Custom Locations** API for location mapping and memory of notes
 - **Path Pioneer** for navigation
 - **Essentials** template for basic interactions

+Gemini API for generating prompts for 3d models.
+Example: "This spot has a very nice view of the city." -> "Generate a 3d model of a beautiful sparkling camera."

 ## Team Roles (4 people)